alyssa-staats/book-club-randomizer/README.md

 Finally, take note that all the people in the spreadsheet will be considered eligible for selection.
 I would need to make an update to filter out based on prior choices, and since I don't use this anymore really it doesn't seem worth it.

-I don't claim that this is very good.
-I just thought it was kind of entertaining.
+I don't claim that this is very good or that it's the most efficient way to solve the problem.
+I just thought it was funny.